-Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) data sought and the case investigated;
+Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3)

+the information provides a reasonable basis to State (especially in matters of free expression).
+Poor quality of certain translations,

+believe that a crime has been committed and causing delays in processing requests.

+that the account concerned contains evidence

+of that crime).

+Information showing the relation between the

+data sought and the case investigated;